bernie4375/FCL-potential-autoISF/README.md

 In case you choose to get involved with AI-support:
 * Run your system disconnected, parallel to your current glucose management, to learn its behavior before eventually considering (on own risk) to implemnent any AI-drivewn settings.
 * Please stay connected and share experiences, too.
 For sharing contributions use e.g. Discord / Full Closed Looping /   https://discord.gg/xqRtvgdZKy
-* PM Bernie @ Discord/FullClosedLooping for publishing documents in this Github branch.
+* Please PM Bernie @ Discord/FullClosedLooping for publishing corrected, updated, or additional documents in this Github branch.